ThanGeo/rasterintervals/README.md

 - '-f': enables the intermediate filter that uses the RI in the pipeline
 - '-q': enables the refinement at the end of the pipeline

 The two datasets <R> and <S> must always be the last 2 arguments.
 Since each dataset is accompanied by its offset map, to simplify the execution and avoid using too many arguments, we use codenames for the datasets.
 In file rasterintervals/dataset_data.h, the file paths are generated automatically using the arguments <R> and <S>.
-This means that the binary geometry files must have specific names and be in the directory datafiles/.
+This means that the binary geometry files and their byte offset maps must have specific names and be in the directory datafiles/.